The Truth About Cats & Dogs: Themes

 Screenwriter Audrey Wells said she was inspired by the 1897 play Cyrano de Bergerac by Edmond Rostand and wanted to modernize it by flipping the genders of the original characters.
-In this version, Abby is the talented but "ugly" Cyrano, Noelle is Christian, and Brian is Roxane.
+In this version, Abby Barnes (Janeane Garofalo) is the talented but "ugly" Cyrano de Bergerac, Noelle Slusarsky (Uma Thurman) is Christian de Neuvillette and Brian (Ben Chaplin) is Roxane.

-Commenting on the ugly-versus-beautiful theme, Uma Thurman said, "We probably keep going back to that idea because there's a whole industry that needs to sell a lot of products that wants us to think that the outside is the important part.
+Commenting on the ugly-versus-beautiful theme, Thurman said, "We probably keep going back to that idea because there's a whole industry that needs to sell a lot of products that wants us to think that the outside is the important part.
 There's a war going on.
 The inside's not as commercial as the outside.
 People are so affected by how they're received in the world, and some or all of our first experiences are based on how we're externally judged.
 The conflict between the inner and the outer is a constant battle everybody experiences on lots of levels."

 In a retrospective essay for Den of Geek, Aliya Whiteley wrote one of the film's distinguishing factors from other variations of the Cyrano story is that it gives as much importance to the friendship between the two main female characters as it does to the romantic plotline.